haiz/tqueue/README.md

 ### Note
 1. You can add more keyword params for all workers running in threads via `worker_params`
-2. Apart from number of threads and the worker, you can set `log_dir` to store logs to file
+2. Apart from the number of threads and the worker, you can set `log_dir` to store logs to file
 3. and `worker_params_builder` to generate parameters for each worker.
 4. `on_thread_close` is an optional param as a function that is helpful when you need to close the database connection when a thread done
-5. Apart from all above params, the rest of keyword params will be pass to the worker.
+5. Apart from all the above params, the rest of the keyword params will be passed to the worker.

-* If you change the lib from 0.0.14 version to newer, please update the code to fix the bug:
+* If you change the lib from the 0.0.14 version to the newer, please update the code to fix the bug:
 ```python
 # 0.0.14
 with ThreadingQueue(num_of_threads, worker) as tq: